 On October 28, 1959, plans were revealed to spend over $1 million over five years to build a new brewhouse to modernize its brewery and to stay competitive with brewing titans from St. Louis and Milwaukee.
 22 An automated brewhouse soon opened with all stainless-steel equipment, a 30,000-pound capacity malt hopper, an 8,500-gallon cereal cooker, a 17,500-gallon mash mixer, a 15,000-gallon lauter tub, and a 700-barrel brew kettle at the cost of $5 million.

 The ground was broken for yet another expansion on June 29, 1964: a new packaging warehouse and service facility with the capacity of 200,000 cases of beer with an estimated cost of $4 million.
 22 The new building contained nine docks and a 7,000-square-foot maintenance area.
 A new administration building was erected in May 1967 that allowed all operations at East Clifton Avenue to cease.

-Hudepohl Brewery suffered from declining sales in the 1970’s amind its ailing flagship, Hudy 14-K. Looking towards the success of Miller’s Lite, 1978 Hudepohl introduced Hudy Delight in 1978.
+Hudepohl Brewery suffered from declining sales in the 1970’s amind its ailing flagship, Hudy 14-K. Looking towards the success of Miller’s Lite, in 1978 Hudepohl introduced Hudy Delight.
 22 It was a lighter beer that was marketed heavily.
 The notion of a lighter beer with fewer calories had been around since pre-Prohibition but was hardly displayed or promoted.
 By late 1980, Hudy Delight amounted to 25% of all sales at Hudepohl, and the brewery saw an 8.6% increase in sales.

 Acquisition of Burger Brewing